-You’ve probably heard the word Content bandied around a lot — typically mentioned as Content Marketing, Content Strategy or Content Creation.
+You’ve probably heard the word Content bandied around a lot — Content Marketing, Content Strategy and Content Creation.
 The terms all tie together, so here’s an explanation of each term.

 Content Marketing – A program that centers on creating, publishing and distributing meaningful, helpful information for your target audiences, on a regular basis, with the goal of attracting new customers.